Shane Edwards: Early life and junior football

 Edwards was born in South Australia to parents Tara and Greg.
 He spent his childhood years in the Adelaide suburb of Golden Grove and attended the local Golden Grove High School.
-He began playing football at age eight with the local Golden Grove Kookaburras.
+He began playing football at age eight with the local Golden Grove Kookaburras in their inaugural year.

 While playing at Under-13 level he signed with his locally zoned SANFL club North Adelaide and began playing with the club's junior sides.
 He was a member of the club's Under-19 premiership in 2006.
 Edwards made his senior SANFL debut at age 17 and played 10 games at senior level in 2006.

 Edwards represented South Australia at the 2006 AFL Under 18 Championships.
 He kicked a goal in the state's second round loss to Victoria Country.

 At the 2006 national draft combine he recorded top three scores in the beep test, three kilometre time trial and the standing vertical leap test.